-When securing your ArcGIS Enterprise portal, it's important that the environment in which your portal runs be secure as well.
+When securing your ArcGIS Enterprise organization, it's important that the environment in which it runs is secure as well.
 There are several best practices that you can follow to ensure the strongest security.

 Configure email settings